-To bash (abstract) art is like crushing seedlings in beginning.
+To bash (abstract) art is like crushing some seedlings in their beginning.

-and if/when/as bashing a particular or several "-isms" (abstract or whatever) /( aspects of life ) a person does the most harm to oneself as an artist-to-be = bashing the only possibility to find out more, evolve.
+- and if/when/as bashing/crushing a particular or several "-isms" (abstract or whatever) /( aspects of life, a road, a phase - in fact, in denial of a thing ) a person does the most harm to oneself as an artist-to-be = bashing the only possibility to find out more, evolve, be mobile and develop.

-Note : finding out thru negating resulting in reducing oneself is NOT same as bashing.
-Bashing is a reaction, whereas aware process of negating is action.
+Note 1 : finding out, through negating, resulting in reducing oneself, is NOT same as bashing.
+Bashing is a reaction, whereas aware process of negating is an action.

-Note : negating is not active action, it is allowing reducing to happen in oneself as a natural change.
+Note 2 : negating is not an active action, it is allowing reducing to happen in oneself as a natural change.

-That is why ( I repeat ) it is the most foolish thing to do to bash an art form ( because bashing it in the world means bashing it in the inner world means bashing a possibility from oneself to grow as a human being ).
-I say with bias : especially to bash abstract art, which ( to me) is my reduced art form - so ( to me ) it is the purest form of art ( so far ). : D
+That is why ( I repeat ) it is the most foolish thing to do to bash an art form / whatever (to deny whatever phenomenon there is) ( because bashing it in the world means bashing it in the inner world means bashing a possibility from oneself to grow as a human being ).
+I say with bias : especially to bash abstract art, which (to me) is my reduced art form - so (to me) it is the purest form of art ( so far ).

 Abstract and expression are essential.